Last updated: May 29, 2023

 If you did not request a work permit when applying for a CUAET, or if you have questions about your current open work permit, click here to learn more.

-Studying in Canada as a CUAET visa holder
+Studying and Working in Canada as a CUAET visa holder

-CUAET visa holders who wish to pursue studies, and whose CUAET visa has a condition that states they cannot study, must obtain a study permit.
+CUAET visa holders with a work permit only, who wish to pursue studies, and whose CUAET visa has a condition that states they cannot study, must obtain a study permit.
 You can hold both a work permit and study permit at the same time in Canada.

 Settlement services for Ukrainian nationals